MONEI/MONEI/README.md

 License
 -------

-UNI is released under the terms of the GNU license.
+MONEI token is released under the terms of the GNU license.